external-secrets/external-secrets/docs/api/spec.md

 </em>
 </td>
 <td>
-<p>refreshTime is the time and date the external secret was fetched and
+<p>RefreshTime is the last time we successfully synced the ExternalSecret.</p>
-the target secret updated</p>
 </td>
 </tr>
 <tr>